All Episodes

 Do you remember this, folks?

-Gore staged a canoe ride down the Connecticut River to illustrate his credentials as the environmental candidate, and they prepositioned photographers along the riverbank to capture the earth-toned environmental candidate knifing heroically down the pristine river.
+And they pre-positioned photographers along the riverbank to capture the earth-toned environmental candidate knifing heroically down the pristine river.

 There was only one problem with this, though.

-I mean, it's it's hard to plow through a treacherous river to show your bravery when it's three inches deep.
+I mean, it's hard to plow through a treacherous river to show your bravery when it's three inches deep.

 So the local environmentalist wackos hosting Gore.